 - Mythology Gag: Former Forbidden Broadway cast member Tom Plotkin gets specifically mentioned by name in their parody of Footloose.

-- Rage Against the Author: "Into the Words" and "Forbidden Assassins", both aimed at Stephen Sondheim for writing music and lyrics too difficult for his actors to perform.
+- Rage Against the Author: "Forbidden Assassins" has John Hinkley and Squeaky Fromme aiming their guns at Stephen Sondheim for writing music and lyrics too difficult for them to perform.

-- Reading Ahead in the Script: The characters of the Rent parody read ahead in the script for La Bohème (the opera on which the plot of Rent is VERY loosely based) to see what they should do next.
+- Reading Ahead in the Script: The characters of the RENT parody read ahead in the script for La Bohème to see what they should do next.
 It isn't that much help, since "This Ain't Bohème."

 - Sincerest Form of Flattery: The real Carol Channing appears on Volume 3 to get a little advice on her Carol Channing impersonation.

-- Spinoff: Forbidden Hollywood in The Nineties and Forbidden Vegas at the Turn of the Millennium.
+- Spinoff: Forbidden Hollywood in The '90s and Forbidden Vegas at the Turn of the Millennium.